-(1) An applicant shall provide the following services directly:
+- (1) An applicant shall provide the following services directly:

-(a) Skilled nursing care;
+- (a) Skilled nw·sing care;

-- (b) Medical social services; - (c) Counseling (including bereavement and nutrition counseling);
+- (b) Medical social services;

+- (c) Counseling (including bereavement and nuhition counseling);

-(2) An applicant shall provide the following services, either directly or through contractual arrangements:
+- (2) An applicant shall provide the following services, either directly or through contractual arrangements:

-(a) Physician services and medical direction;
+- (a) Physician services and medical direction;

-- (b) Hospice aide and homemaker services; - (c) Spiritual services;
+- (b) Hospice aide and homemaker services;

+- (c) Spiritual services;

-(d) On-call nursing response
+- (d) On-call nursing response

-(e) Short-term inpatient care (including both respite care and procedures necessary for pain control and acute and chronic symptom management);
+- (e) Short-term inpatient care (including both respite care and procedures necessary for pain control and acute and chronic symptom management);

 - (f) Personal care;

 - (g) Volunteer services;

 - (h) Bereavement services;

 - (i) Pharmacy services;

-(j) Laboratory, radiology, and chemotherapy services as needed for palliative care;

-(k) Medical supplies and equipment; and

-(1) Special therapies, such as physical therapy, occupational therapy, speech therapy, and dietary services.

-(3) An applicant shall provide bereavement services to the family for a period of at least one year following the death of the patient.

-D. Setting.
-An applicant shall specify where hospice services will be delivered: in a private home; a residential unit; an inpatient unit; or a combination of settings.

-E. Volunteers.
-An applicant shall have available sufficient trained caregiving volunteers to meet the needs of patients and families in the hospice program.

-F. Caregivers.
-An applicant shall provide, in a patient's residence, appropriate instruction to, and support for, persons who are primary caretakers for a hospice patient.

-G. Impact.
+- G) Laboratory, radiology, and chemotherapy services as needed for palliative care; - (k) Medical supplies and equipment; and - (1) Special therapies, such as physical therapy, occupational therapy, speech therapy, and dietary services. - (3) An applicant shall provide bereavement services to the family for a period of at least one year following the death of the patient. - D. Setting.
+An applicant shall specify where hospice services will be delivered: in a private home; a residential unit; an inpatient wlit; or a combination of settings. - E. Volunteers/Bereavement.
+An applicant shall have available sufficient trained earegiving volunteers to meet the needs of patients and families in the hospice program.
+Provide details on how a volunteer program will be implemented and maintained.
+An applicant shall provide bereavement services to the family for a period of at least one year following the death of the patient.
+Provide details on how a bereavement program will be implemented and maintained. - F. Caregivers.
+An applicant shall provide, in a patient's residence, appropriate instruction to, and support for, persons who are primary caretakers for a hospice patient. - G. Impact.
 An applicant shall address the impact of its proposed hospice program, or change in inpatient bed capacity, on each existing general hospice authorized to serve each jurisdiction affected by the project.
-This shall include projections of the project's impact on future demand for the hospice services provided by the existing general hospices authorized to serve each jurisdiction affected by the proposed project.

-H. Financial Accessibility.
-An applicant shall be or agree to become licensed and Medicarecertified, and agree to accept patients whose expected primary source of payment is Medicare or Medicaid.
+This shall include projections of the project's impact on future demand for the hospice services provided by the existing general hospices authorized to serve each jurisdiction affected by the proposed project. - H. Financial Accessibility.
+An applicant shall be or agree to become licensed and Medicarecertified and agree to accept patients whose expected primary source of payment is Medicare or Medicaid.

-I. Information to Providers and the General Public.
+I. Information to Providers and the General Public

-(1) General Information.
-An applicant shall document its process for informing the following entities about the program's services, service area, reimbursement policy, office location, and telephone number:

-(a) Each hospital, nursing home, home health agency, local health department, and assisted living provider within its proposed service area;

-(b) At least five physicians who practice in its proposed service area;

-(c) The Senior Information and Assistance Offices located in its proposed service area; and
+- (1) General Information.
+An applicant shall document its process for informing the following entities about the program's services: hospitals, nursing homes, home health agencies, local health departments, assisted living providers, physicians, the general public, and patients/families.
+This information should also be made available on the applicant's website and include a schedule of fees. - (2), service area, reimbursement policy, office location, and telephone number: - (a) Each hospital, nursing home, home health agency, local health department, and assisted living provider within its proposed service area; - (b) At least five physicians who practice in its proposed service area; - (c) The Senior Information and Assistance Offices located in its proposed service area; and